diefenbach/django-lfc/docs/introduction/concepts.rst

 Portlets
 ========

-Every object can have so-called :term:`portlets`, which are displayed in a :term:`slots`.
+Every object can have so-called :term:`portlets <portlet>`, which are displayed in a :term:`slots`.
 By default there is a left and a right slot and  just a few portlets (more slots and portlets can be added by developers):